jomalley2112/sql_search_n_sort/README.md

 [![Gem Version](https://badge.fury.io/rb/sql_search_n_sort.svg)](http://badge.fury.io/rb/sql_search_n_sort)

 #### Description ####
-Provides simple SQL-based* search and sort functionality (that work together or separately) for the index or any other page that lists out ActiveRecord models.
+Provides simple SQL-based \*search and sort functionality (that work together or separately) for the index or any other page that lists out ActiveRecord models.
 Being SQL-driven it gives you search capability without making you run a separate full-text server like Solr.

-\* *Works on string and text fields.
-Trying to specify columns of any other type will raise an UnsearchableType exception.
+\* *Search works on string and text fields.
+Trying to specify columns of any other type will raise an UnsearchableType exception.*
-Also, at this point it appears that adding indexes will not improve performance due to the use of a leading wildcard in conjunction with LIKE comparisons.
-Tested on SQLLite, MySQL and PostrgreSQL, but should work with others as well.*

 *Note: [ControllerScaffolding](https://github.com/jomalley2112/controller_scaffolding) includes SqlSearchNSort functionality and generates all the necessary code to get it up and running.*